Aaliyah: 2001–2014: Queen of the Damned, compilations, and single releases

-2015–present: Merchandise, catalogue rerelease and Unstoppable
+2015–present: Merchandise, catalog rerelease, and Unstoppable

+In May 2015, Aaliyah was featured on the Tink track "Million", which contained samples from her song "One in a Million".
 In September 2015, Aaliyah by Xyrena, an official tribute fragrance, was announced.
-In November 2015, Timbaland teased that he was working on a new mixtape; a month later on December 16, he revealed the mixtape title, cover, and track listing which included Aaliyah.
-The 'Kings Stay Kings' mixtape was released on Christmas 2015 and it included an unreleased Aaliyah song titled "Shakin" featuring rapper Strado.
-In August 2017 MAC Cosmetics announced that an Aaliyah collection would be made available in the summer of 2018.
-The Aaliyah for Mac collection was released on June 20 online and June 21 in stores; along with the MAC collection, MAC and i-D Magazine partnered up to release a short film titled "A-Z of Aaliyah" which coincided with the launch.
-The Aaliyah for Mac collectors box was priced at $250 and sold out within minutes.

-On August 21, 2019, the Madame Tussauds museum revealed a wax figure of Aaliyah at their Las Vegas location.
-The lifesize figure was modelled on Aaliyah's iconic "Try Again" outfit and makeup.
-It was unveiled by her brother, Rashad, to an invited audience.
-Four days later, Aaliyah's family announced that they were in talks with record companies to discuss the future of her discography, with a view of making it available for download and streaming.
+On December 25, 2015, Timbaland released the mixtape Kings Stay Kings which includes the unreleased Aaliyah song "Shakin" featuring rapper Strado.
+In June 2018, MAC Cosmetics released a cosmetics collection inspired by Aaliyah, The Aaliyah for Mac collection which was priced at $250 and sold out within minutes.
+MAC and i-D Magazine partnered up to release a short film titled "A-Z of Aaliyah" which coincided with the launch.
+On August 21, 2019, the Madame Tussauds museum unveiled a wax figure of Aaliyah at their Las Vegas location, modeled on her appearance in the "Try Again" music video.
+Four days later, Aaliyah's family announced that they were in talks with record companies to discuss the future of her discography.